shotgunwilly/booked/README.md

 # BookEd

-This is the beginning a project to create a document management system specifically for Open Text Books.
+This is the beginning of a project to create a document management system specifically for Open Text Books.
 The thought is to create a GitHub-esque document system which will make it easy to contribute, fork, and generate multiple electronic formats of books.

 ## Framework